What is the Difference Between Barbering and Cosmetology?

-Are you trying to decide on a career in beauty?
+Trying to decide on a career in beauty?
 Are you unsure of what’s right for you?
-We will look over some of the major differences between barbering and cosmetology to help you decide what program is a better fit for you!
+Here, we’ll look over some of the major differences between barbering and cosmetology to help you decide what program is a better fit for you!
 Barbering and cosmetology are fairly similar programs, but there are some differences that might help you to make up your mind.

 What do Cosmetology and Barbering Have in Common?